domenico-piol/rh-crossclusternetworking/submariner/README.md

     oc delete -f kustomize/base/qcomplaints.yaml

 ## Run the Demo
 That's it.
-If you now try to read the data from the database in the UI, you will get an empty list and see errors in the log.
+If you now try to read the data from the database in the UI:
 <p align="center">
   <img src="../diagrams/SCCstore-1.jpg" width="600" border="1">
 </p>